robertominini/Watch-your-words/index.md

 ## Map

 Finally, we asked ourselves if we could notice some significant differences for politicians elected in different US states.
-To do so we show an interactive map where we can visualize the aggregated values for the Flesh Reading Ease scores for each state, where we can also select individual parties and branches of the Congress.
+To do so we show an interactive map where we can visualize the aggregated values for each state of Flesh Reading Ease, Flesch Kincaid Grade and the number of unique words / 1000 words.
+You can play around with the map by selecting only one of the two major parties or the entire political specturm as well as selcting just one or both branches of Congress.
+Focusing on the aggregated Flesch Reading Ease scores we noticed a slight tendency of the Mid-West states to score lower than more populous costal states.

 <iframe src="https://prova-robi-cera.herokuapp.com" style=" width: 800px; height: 800px;  overflow: hidden;" scrolling="no"></iframe>

+We also created a discrete score for each state for FRE distinguishing between low and high average scores, setting the threshold as the average Flesch Reading Ease for Democrats.

+{% map_discrete.html %}

 ### Hypothesis Testing